Disney v. VidAngel: Lawsuit

 On June 12, 2016, production companies such as Lucasfilm, 20th Century Fox, Disney Enterprises, Inc., and Warner Bros. filed a federal lawsuit against VidAngel for circumventing copyright protection on DVDs and for unlicensed video streaming, accusing them of violating the DMCA.
-VidAngel filed a fuetal counterclaim against the companies alleging violation of the Sherman Antitrust Act and the preliminary hearing was held on November 14, 2016.
+VidAngel filed a counterclaim against the companies alleging violation of the Sherman Antitrust Act and the preliminary hearing was held on November 14, 2016.

 VidAngel was represented by a group of lawyers led by Peter Stris of Stris & Maher, a small but influential firm known for handling complex cases and arguments at the Supreme Court.
 Disney was represented by a group of lawyers led by former Solicitor General Donald Verrilli.

 Judge Andre Birotte Jr., in a ruling on December 12, 2016, granted Disney's motion for a preliminary injunction, declaring that VidAngel had violated copyright laws by circumventing copyright protection technology on DVDs and by hosting the streamed content on VidAngel's computer servers without appropriate licensing and permission from copyright holders.
 The court also rejected VidAngel's Fair Use defense, noting as paraphrased in media about the case, "VidAngel does not add anything and the result has essentially the same entertainment value as the original, thus the fair use defense is unlikely to win out."

 Judge Birotte's order blocked VidAngel from circumventing copyright protection features on DVDs and also ordered them to stop streaming movies, stating that the Family Movie Act requires that the filtered content comes from an "authorized copy" of the film, and the digital content VidAngel streamed was not an authorized copy.
 Shortly thereafter, VidAngel requested a stay of the preliminary injunction, claiming the company would suffer irreparable legal harm from not being able to operate while the case makes its way through the courts.
-VidAngel has vowed to fight the case all the way to the United States Supreme Court.
+VidAngel vowed to fight the case all the way to the United States Supreme Court.
 VidAngel announced intentions to obey the court's order to stop streaming effective December 30, 2016.
 However, in January 2017, VidAngel was found in contempt of court for continuing to add titles in violation of the court's order.
 For this infraction, they were fined $10,231.20 in legal costs incurred by Disney et al. After this ruling, Johnathan Bailey of Plagiarism Today wrote that VidAngel's public statements have consistently misrepresented the core legal issues in the case by characterizing the major film studios as opposed primarily to filtering adult content: "[T]he studios have repeatedly made it clear that the filtering is not the issue, it's the unauthorized streaming and copy protection circumvention, nothing more."

 VidAngel appealed the case to the Ninth Circuit Court of Appeals.
 A hearing occurred June 8, 2017, where VidAngel requested an emergency stay of the injunction.
 VidAngel's request was denied and the injunction was upheld.